PatrickWWWANG/Leetcode/Review (2nd).md

 ### 17 Letter Combinations of a Phone Number
 Use backtracking.
 This problem needs two for loops in the backtracking function.
 The first loops the length of digits.
 The second loops the corresponding letters for a digit.

+### 39 Combination Sum
+Use backtracking.
+In this problem, we can reuse the elements in candidates.
+We still control for i in range(index, len(candidates)), because when we get to 3, we have done everything with 2.
+We don't want [2, 3] and [3, 2], they are duplicate.
+However, in backtracking we input backtracking(i) instead of backtracking(i + 1) because we can reuse candidates.
+Prune by sorting candidates and break the for loop at the first position we encounter diff < 0.

+### 40 Combination Sum II
+Use backtracking.
+This problem doesn't allow repeat use of one element so need backtracking(i + 1).
+Remove duplicate is important.
+The key to remove duplicate is, when we have candidates[i] == candidates[i - 1], we need to remove duplicate if we are in the same tree layer, but keep the path if we are in a branch.
+Two methods: (1) Use a new used array to track the elements we used in a path, when candidates[i] == candidates[i - 1], if used[i - 1] is True, we are in a branch, keep it; if used[i - 1] is False, we are moving to the next iteration in the same layer, we need to skip this.
+(2) Also check i > index with candidates[i] == candidates[i - 1], because when we have multiple elements with same value, process and keep the path using the first element ensures we have no duplicate.
+Prune similar to 40.
+Continue when we need to process next element (remove duplicate), break when prune.

+### 131 Palindrome Partitioning
+Use backtracking.
+We still need the start index input.
+We iteratively check each i, s[start : i], is a palindrome or not.
+If yes, we add s[start : i] to partition and set start to i in next recursion.
+Set to i because s[start : i] is open on the right end.
+If we have start == len(s), we reached a partition for the whole s string to palindromes, we can collect the result.